dmruss/AcademyAwardsDatabase/README.md

         README.md
 	FinalReport.pdf

-2. Build the program.

-    Compile the program by:
-    % make
+3. Open the command prompt and navigate to the root download folder

+4. Make the file with
+   'mingw32-make'

-3. Run the program by:
+5. Run the program with
-   % ./[awards]
+   'awards'

-4. Delete the obj files, executables, and core dump by
+6. Delete the obj files, executables, and core dump by 'mingw32-make clean'
-   %./make clean